 On Tuesday, October 11th, local business leaders and members of the community filled the 4th floor of the Westin Downtown – Seattle to celebrate and invest in our Early Learning services for children with and without disabilities.

-It sounds so simple.
-It was the late 1960s, and four Northwest Center founders—Cecile Lindquist, Janet Taggart, Evelyn Chapman, and the late Katie Dolan—were having a casual conversation with Ralph Munro (then an assistant to Governor Dan Evans, who would go on to become Secretary of the State of Washington).
-Now that Northwest Center was up and running, the women wanted to do more.
+Northwest Center, a school for the children with disabilities who were shut out of public schools in Seattle, had opened two years earlier in 1965.
+The school’s founders—Cecile Lindquist, Janet Taggart, Evelyn Chapman, and Katie Dolan—were at an event with Ralph Munro (then an assistant to Governor Dan Evans, who would go on to become Secretary of the State of Washington).
+The women were talking about what to work on next.
 Munro had a suggestion.

 “He said, ‘Why don’t you write a mandatory law that children with disabilities will be served by public schools?’”
 Lindquist remembers. “‘We thought, ‘Well, there's an idea for you.’”